allpix-squared/allpix-squared/src/modules/GeometryBuilderGeant4/README.md

 #### Cone:
 A cone or partly made cone with an inner and an outer radius defined at the begin (negative z) and end (positive z) each.
-                starting_angle   : start-angle ( default 0)
-                arc_length       : length-of the arc (360 deg default)
-A cone or partly made cone with an inner and an outer radius defined at the begin (negative z) and end (positive z) each.

 * The `outer_radius_begin` of the cone is the outer radius at the begin (negative z) of the cone
 * (Optional) The `inner_radius_begin` of the cone is the inner radius at the begin (negative z) of the cone.
 Defaults to 0mm.